spencertipping/phi/doc/interpreter.md

 deliberately impossible to serialize because their meaning is deliberately limited to the hosting runtime.

+**Q:** do we want a single `ref` object instead of a number of them?
+It's unclear that we need more than one if they promote `val`s into that space.
+(Actually this isn't true: having many is valuable because we never want collisions, even across namespaces.
+The only way to guarantee that is to have these values be opaque.)

 ## Value properties
 You can define more using rewrites, but the interpreter's bootstrap scope assumes at least the following: